rchain/architecture-docs/execution_model/rhovm.rst

     *Figure - RhoVM as a back-to-back key-value store and execution engine*

 The execution of a contract affects the *environment* and *state* of an instance of RhoVM.
-In this case, the usage of "environment" does not refer to the execution environment exclusively, but to the configuration of the key-value structure.
+In this case, the usage of the term "environment" does not refer to the execution environment exclusively, but to the configuration of the key-value structure.
 Environment and state are the mapping of names to locations in memory, and of locations in memory to values, respectively.
 Variables directly reference locations, which means that environment is equivalently a mapping of names to variables.
 A program typically modifies one or both of these associations at runtime.
-Environmental modifications occur with the lexical scoping rules of Rholang, and values may be simple or complex.
+Environmental modifications occur with the lexical scoping rules of Rholang, and values may be simple or complex i.e. primitive values or complete programs.

 .. figure:: ../img/bindings_diagram.png